dictionaries

 refactor: make it better

-• I change the test to make it pass
+• I change the expectation to match

 self.assertEqual(